Information for students and alumni during COVID-19

 - Handshake have some tips for making a good impression in a virtual job interview.

 - NextStepSupport is an industry-wide, collaborative response to the current crisis.
-Developed in partnership with AGCAS, AHECS, ISE, Student Rooms and ASET, the site is a free, open resource for all students.
+Developed in partnership with AGCAS, AHECS, ISE, Student Rooms and ASET, the site is a free and open resource for all students.
 The site includes hiring updates from employers, virtual and digital events (talks, updates, Q&A, office tours), skills sessions, and content and tools from trusted sources.

 - NHS jobs features to help with Coronavirus (COVID-19) related vacancies.